juucustodio/xamarin-docs.pt-br/docs/ios/platform/apple-pay.md

 ### <a name="passkit-framework-enhancements"></a>Aprimoramentos do PassKit Framework

-No iOS 10, a estrutura PassKit foi expandida para dar suporte a Apple Pay fora do `UIKit` e para permitir que emissores apresentem seus próprios cartões de dentro de seus aplicativos.
+No iOS 10, a estrutura PassKit foi expandida para dar suporte a Apple Pay fora do `UIKit` e para permitir que os emissores apresentem seus próprios cartões de dentro de seus aplicativos.

 #### <a name="supporting-apple-pay-outside-of-uikit"></a>Dando suporte a Apple Pay fora do UIKit